By Philip Dawkins

 Kelli Simpkins (D) is thrilled to be making her MCC debut.
 She is a company member of Tectonic Theater Project and is one of the original creator/performers of The Laramie Project (d/Moises Kaufman).
 Her theatre credits include: T. (d/Margot Bordelon) and Men on Boats (d/Will Davis)-ATC; The Secrataries (d/Bonnie Metzgar)-AFT; COCKED (d/Joanie Schultz)-Victory Gardens; Spill (d/Leigh Fondakowski)- EST/Timeline; Teddy Ferrara (d/Evan Cabnet)-Goodman; The Kid Thing (d/Joanie Schultz) (Jeff nomination) and Pony (d/Bonnie Metzgar)-AFT; In Darfur (d/ Nick Bowling)-Timeline; Late (d/Jessica Thebus)- Piven; Celebrity Row (d/David Cromer)- ATC; Fair Use (d/Meredith McDonough), Good Boys and True (d/Pam McKinnon) and One Arm (d/Moises Kaufman)- Steppenwolf Theatre; Execution of Justice (d/Gary Griffon)-AFT; The People’s Temple (d/Leigh Fondakowski)- Guthrie, Perseverance and Berkeley Rep. Her film and television credits include: Slice, “Chicago Fire”, “Patriot”, “Betrayal”, A League of Their Own, Chasing Amy, “Law and Order: C.I.” and The Laramie Project (Emmy nomination).
 Kelli is a proud recipient of the 2013 Chicago 3Arts Award.

-Marquise Vilson (Beta) was born in Bronx, NY is excited to make his debut appearance Off-Broadway in the play Charm.
+Marquise Vilson (Beta) was born in Bronx, NY and was previously seen in the web series “Skin Deep”.
+Marquise is excited to make his debut appearance Off-Broadway in the play Charm.
 A former advocate and activist for homeless youth and the LGBTQ community he’s currently been working in the transportation field for the last 3 years.
 Marquise would like to thank to his mother Andra Vilson and his mentor David Summers for their support as he embarks on his journey into professional acting.